Personal Trainer Business Tips

-Ask any personal trainer and they'll tell you that abs are made in the kitchen, not in the gym.
+Ask any personal trainer and whether they're low carb, keto, carnivore diet or vegan, they'll tell you that abs are made in the kitchen, not in the gym.
 That's because nutrition is a huge factor when it comes to consistent and safe fat loss.

 So much so that on most fat loss pyramids, exercise is almost never the biggest variable and sometimes exercise isn't a variable at all.

 This Fat Loss Pyramid by Bodybuilding.com, like many others, emphasizes a calorie deficit while neglecting to even mention using exercise as a form of fat loss at all.